Time Biden team turned rhetoric into action on trade agreements

-Former US President Donald Trump's isolationist and protectionist 'America First' policies seriously damaged America's global leadership role.
-Raising tariffs on imports to the United States – particularly from China – succeeded only in prompting other countries to impose reciprocal tariffs on US goods.
-Trump's trade policy, therefore, ended up hurting most Americans, from farmers to middle-class consumers.
+Former US president Donald Trump’s isolationist and protectionist ‘America First’ policies seriously damaged America and its global leadership role.
+Raising tariffs on imports to the United States – in particular from China – succeeded only in prompting other countries to impose reciprocal tariffs on US goods.
+Trump’s trade policy, therefore, ended up hurting most Americans, from farmers to middle-class consumers.

 Trump’s isolationism was particularly painful for America’s key allies in Europe and Japan.
 When the US abandoned the moral high ground of free trade and rules-based multilateralism, it threatened their values, too.